Complete the form to schedule a free consultation with a traffic lawyer

 Do I need a lawyer for reckless driving in NJ?

 Do I need a lawyer for reckless driving in NJ?
-The answer is almost always yes.
-Reckless driving in New Jersey carries serious consequences including up to 60 days in jail, fines up to $200, and five points on your license.
+The answer often depends on the circumstances.
+Reckless driving in New Jersey carries serious consequences, including possible jail time, fines, and points on your license.
 An experienced traffic attorney can often reduce charges, minimize penalties, or even get cases dismissed entirely.

 New Jersey treats reckless driving as more than a simple traffic violation—it’s a criminal offense that can impact your employment, insurance rates, and driving privileges for years.
 Understanding your legal options is crucial for protecting your future.